Treaties of Tirana

-The First (1926) and Second (1927) Treaties of Tirana were signed in Tirana between Albania and Italy, focusing on the Albanian economy and military.
-They allowed Italy to gain power over the country and join the Axis Powers.
+The Treaties of Tirana were signed in Tirana between Albania and Italy in the 1920s, bringing Albania into the Italian sphere of influence and gradually turning the Albanian state into a de facto protectorate of Italy.

 Background

-Albania 1920s-1930s
+The Kingdom of Albania

-The two Treaties of Tirana were signed both between Albania and Italy.
-At the time the country of Albania was under the kingship of Zog I of Albania, known in Albanian as the king of the Albanians, Mbreti i Shqiptarëve.
-In 1925, Ahmet Zogu, was elected president for seven years and on 1 September 1928, during his swearing ceremony he proclaimed himself as the King.
+At the time of the signing of the treaties, the country of Albania was under the kingship of Zog I of Albania, known in Albanian as the king of the Albanians, Mbreti i Shqiptarëve.
+In 1925, Ahmet Zogu, was elected president for seven years and on 1 September 1928, during his swearing ceremony, he proclaimed himself as the King.
 Being the first and the last king of the Albanian nation, he served the country from 1922 until he fled to London during the start of the Second World War in 1939.
-Albania was thought by Italy as the portal for the rest of the Balkan countries, Greece and the Near Eastern countries.
+Albania was thought by Italy as the portal for the rest of the Balkan countries, Greece, and the Near Eastern countries.
 In May 1925, Albania accepted the proposal of the Italians and the Albanian National Bank was founded.
 It acted as the country's treasury despite being solely controlled by the Italian banks.
 For the first time, Albania had its own national coin minted.
 The proposal came with a five-year loan equivalent of about 2 million pounds of that time.
 In non-official meetings with Italian officials, Zog expressed his sympathy for Mussolini and the Italians.
-He even promised economic concessions to them further peaking their interest in the country of Albania.
+He even promised economic concessions to them further piquing their interest in the country of Albania.
 From the beginning seizing the power as king of the Albanians, Zog wanted to: